saeejithnair/nerfstudio/docs/developer_guides/debugging_tools/profiling.md

 #### In-house profiler

 You can use our built-in profiler.
 By default, it is enabled and will print at the termination of the program.
-You can disable it via CLI using the flag `--logging.no-enable-profiler`.
+You can disable it via CLI using the flag `--logging.profiler=none`.

 The profiler computes the average total time of execution for any function with the `@profiler.time_function` decorator.